Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 RepRapFirmware treats G0 and G1 in the same way **except** as follows:
 * On SCARA and similar architectures that normally require linear motion to be approximated by short segments, a single continuous non-segmented movement will be used if this can be done without the print head dropping below the current Z height.
 * In Laser and CNC mode, G0 moves are executed at the maximum feed rate available, to comply with the NIST GCode standard, This feed rate is set by the M203 command.
+* RRF maintains a flag for feed rate (F parameter).
+For all G1/2/3 moves (and G0 moves in FDM mode) the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for feed rate.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no feed rate is specified in config.g, the default of 3000mm/min (50mm/s) is used.
+  * The feed rate stored by the flag is used if the next G0/1/2/3 command doesn't include an F parameter.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 #### G0/G1 H and S parameter